ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 Terms and Conditions of Membership

-Membership in ACE gives you:
+Membership in ACE provides you:

 · The right to attend and vote on resolutions brought forward at the cooperative’s Annual General Meeting or any special meetings of the cooperative, including approving the cooperative’s reinvestment strategies.